 We have the SOLUTIONS to meet your BIOINFORMATICS needs

 When it comes to developing custom pipelines, implementing the most cutting edge analyses & profiling techniques, we work with our clients to ensure their informatics needs are met.
-Whether implementing a sofisticated analysis method, designing a custom analysis pipeline, utilizing cutting-edge machine learning techniques for biomarker classification, or simply producing publication-ready figures, our staff combines years of experience with highly qualified personnel to meet your every need.
+Whether implementing a sophisticated analysis method, designing a custom analysis pipeline, utilizing cutting-edge machine learning techniques for biomarker classification, or simply producing publication-ready figures, our staff combines years of experience with highly qualified personnel to meet your every need.

 Below, we have provided a listing of some of our most commonly used tools, software packages, etc. when performing advanced analysis.
 However, the below tools represent the “tip of the iceberg”.
 When it comes to our customized solutions, our staff is highly familiar with a variety of statistical programing languages (R, PASW, SAS), general programming languages (Perl, Python, GO, etc.), shell languages (bash, zshell, etc.), and operating system (Windows, MacOs, Linux, etc.).
-If you would like a custom solution designed to meet your research needs, please direct inquiries to Bioinformatics Scientist Evan Savage, M.S.

 GeneMaths XT 2.1